Logobi-monki/Logobi-.github.io/README.md

-All files in main branch come together contact.html doesn't work (sorry, also because all of the budget went into it)
+All files in main branch come together contact.html doesn't work (sorry, i no budget)